- Consumer behavior: consumer well-being, financial decision making, retail atmospherics, luck, scarcity

 Stefan J. Hock joined Mason in fall 2015 as an assistant professor of marketing after receiving his PhD from Virginia Tech.
 His teaching interests include consumer behavior, marketing management, marketing strategy and marketing research.

-His research has been published in Marketing Letters and the Journal of Business Research.
+His research has been published in the Journal of Consumer Research, Marketing Letters and the Journal of Business Research.
 Prior to pursuing his PhD, he worked as an accountant for Deloitte in Munich (Germany) and as a strategy consultant for Aon Hewitt in Chicago.

 Published an article titled, “Are Super Bowl Ads a Super Waste of Money?
-Examining the Intermediary Roles of Customer-Based Brand Equity and Customer Equity Effects” (coauthored with Sascha Raithel and Charles Taylor) in the Journal of Business Research in 2016.
+Examining the Intermediary Roles of Customer-Based Brand Equity and Customer Equity Effects” (coauthored with Sascha Raithel and Charles Taylor) in the Journal of Business Research, 69 (9), 3788-94, in 2016.